 PLEASE NOTE: Our attorneys have decided against the filing of a class action lawsuit in this litigation, and instead are filing individual Xeljanz lawsuits on behalf of injured parties and/or their family members.
 We strongly believe that individual suits, and not a class action, are far more beneficial to our clients in terms of overall payout, lawyer fees, and control over their own cases.
 Contact us today to learn more about your legal rights.

 Get a Free Xeljanz XR Lawsuit Evaluation With Our Lawyers

 The Pharmaceutical Litigation Group at our law firm is an experienced team of trial attorneys that focus on the representation of plaintiffs in Xeljanz XR lawsuits.
 We are handling individual litigation nationwide and currently accepting new blood clot injury and death cases in all 50 states.

-Free Xeljanz XR Lawsuit Evaluation: Again, if you were harmed after taking Xeljanz to treat rheumatoid arthritis, you should contact our attorneys immediately.
-Xeljanz XR patients may be entitled to a settlement for medical expenses by filing a Xeljanz XR lawsuit and our Xeljanz Attorneys can help.
+Free Xeljanz XR Lawsuit Evaluation: Again, if you were harmed after taking Xeljanz XR to treat rheumatoid arthritis, you should contact our attorneys immediately.
+Xeljanz XR patients may be entitled to a settlement for medical bills by filing a Xeljanz XR lawsuit and our attorneys can help.